Excalibur MFA/PAM - Deployment documentation¶

 - Architecture supports multiple options to HA database.

-This chapter describes connections from Excalibur Components or third-party services (Push Messages) to the Excalibur Server as well as connections between multiple Excalibur servers.
-Excalibur Server is built on top of the Docker Swarm technology which can be used for High Availability (HA), but corresponding connections need to be allowed by the customer IT department.
+This chapter describes network connections from Excalibur Components or third-party services (Push Messages) to/from the Excalibur Server as well as connections between multiple Excalibur servers.
+Excalibur Server is built on top of the Docker Swarm technology which can be used for achieving High Availability (HA), the corresponding connections need to be allowed by the customer IT department.

 Most of the Excalibur components connect to the Excalibur Server, corresponding protocols, ports and other details are listed in this chapter.
-Excalibur Server connects to the PAM targets using multiple protocols, and these targets need to be accessible from the server.
+Excalibur Server connects to the PAM targets using multiple protocols, and these targets need to be accessible from the server or to the TRESK-VM in case TRESK is being used.
 Excalibur Server is also connecting to the third-party (Google, Apple) service for the push messages.

 Application server port - connections on this port handle core communication by main components thus must be reachable by all clients and tokens (ideally reachable from the public Internet).
 Connection properties are: